Günter Burg: Areas of interest

-Burg has several areas of interest, and the most important ones are the following: clinical and experimental dermatology, dermato-oncology (skin cancer), especially cutaneous lymphomas and malignant melanoma, dermatopathology and immunohistochemistry, telemedicine and E-Learning.
+Burg has several areas of interest, and the most important ones are the following: clinical and experimental dermatology, dermato-oncology (skin cancer), especially cutaneous lymphomas and melanoma, dermatopathology and immunohistochemistry, telemedicine and E-Learning.

 Other professional areas of interest include allergology and immune status, porphyrias, skin manifestations of neurologic diseases, skin culturing, Moulages, History of Dermatology.

 Scientific achievements

 Burgs's scientific achievements include comprehensive revision of the WHO classification of cutaneous lymphomas on the basis of morphologic, cytochemical, immunologic, and molecular biologic findings.
 Then, pattern-diagnostic of lymphoproliferative skin infiltrates (T- and B-cell pattern), and Characterization of CD 30-positive infiltrates in lymphomatoid papulosis and related disorders (Lugano 1984).